 Clone Go Source Repository

-Clone the Go source from the official repository and check out the release tag you want to build.
-The following command automatically detects the latest stable version and fetches only that version to minimize download size:
+Clone the Go source from the official repository and check out the current stable release tag.
+The command reads the same version endpoint used by the tarball method, then fetches only that tag to minimize download size:

 cd /tmp